MiezelKat/MSBandEvaluation/README.md

 # MSBandEvaluation

-Test app to get sensing data from the Microsoft Band 2 and the Polar H7 chest strap.
+iOS app to get sensing data from the Microsoft Band 2 and the Polar H7 chest strap.

 ## Collected Data